 People who are in the highest-risk areas will pay more for insurance, so this is something to consider when you’re house hunting.
 Buyers should talk to their lenders about any contingencies associated with buying in a flood zone.

 “Some lenders might require you to pay a year’s worth of flood insurance upfront,” says Rocco.

 5. Flood zone risk levels are not guarantees

 Low-risk zones are X and C. Sometimes X zones will be shaded, which indicates that a barrier, like a levy or dam, has been built to reduce the flood risk.
-Of course, these structures are not a guarantee that flooding won’t occur.
+Of course, these structures are not a guarantee that flooding will not occur.

-“If you’re protected by a levy, even if it meets FEMA standards, there’s a 25 percent chance during the life of your mortgage, about 30 years, that it will fail,” says Orrock.
+“If you’re protected by a levy, even if it meets FEMA standards, there’s a 25% chance during the life of your mortgage, about 30 years, that it will fail,” says Orrock.